Hive Integration - Best Practices¶

 - Avoids adding overhead during query execution time

 Should the structure of the external data source change (that is, the raw table schema changes), adjustments can be made in the cleanup views.
-That way, the raw table structure is disconnected from the users, so that low-level changes are only reflected in the view definition: All downstream consumers can use the view as they did before, avoiding the need to react to any schema change immediately.
+This way, the raw table structure is disconnected from the users, so that low-level changes are only reflected in the view definition: all downstream consumers can use the view as they did before, avoiding the need to react to any schema change immediately.

 For example, consider this

 CREATE VIEW sales_transactions_cal AS SELECT <fields> ...
 FROM sales_transactions WHERE region = 'california'

 sales_transactionsdataset is assumed to be an access control view.

 Usually, when a user query is containing such a view, (for instance,